 By the end of the August 2002, my training was going so well I had thoughts of competing again.
 But then, I had a major flare-up of my health problems and had to take two weeks off.
 When I was feeling better, I started lifting again on September 12.
 When I did, to give me a goal, I decided to start working towards doing max singles.
 I would see how that went and then decide if I wanted to try competing again.

 Below is the training routine and cycle that I used to prepare to do the max singles.
 I also wanted to put some bodyweight back on.
 In college, my training weight was about 125-130 pounds.
 After I stopped lifting weights, it dropped down to 112 pounds.
 I then went up to about 116 pounds by the summer of 2001 due to working out with Nautilus and then free weights.
 But then, due to health problems it dropped to a low of 106 pounds in the spring of 2002.
-I should also note that as of this writing I am 41 years old.
+I should also note that as of this writing I am 41 years old and am 5'1".

 I followed the second routine posted at Strength Training Routines until the end of 2002.
 I was lifting three times per week, alternating two different workouts.
 But at that point, as I began handling more weight on squats and deadlifts, alternating these lifts in this fashion was getting to be much for my legs.
 So starting with my first workout in 2003, I switched to a four day per week split routine like the first routine listed at Powerlifting Training Routines.
 But since I followed the 3x/week routine for most of this cycle, below are the last two workouts from this routine.